 First, let’s look at the purpose of an open house.

 On the surface, an open house is a general invitation for anyone to stop by a view a home.
 ANYONE!!
 Great, you get eyes on your home.

 But, the point isn’t to get anyone to view your home.
 The point is to sell your home.
 You want a very specific person to view your home.
 The buyers that come thru the door need to be qualified to close on your home in the next 30-60 days.
 Not a curious neighbor and not a buyer researching for a purchase one year from now.

 Who Shows Up at Open Houses?

-Every weekend there are hundreds and hundreds of open house in Middlesex and Essex Counties in my neck of the woods.
+Every weekend there are hundreds and hundreds of open house in Middlesex and Essex Counties.
 But who is really attending these open houses?

 The Nosy Neighbor

 Oh, I don’t want to sign in….
 I am just a neighbor I wanted to see what they did with their kitchen….
 As real estate agents, we hear this all the time.
 Just a curiosity seeker getting ideas for their home or they are just downright nosy.

 And they are the worst type of open house visitors because they want to share how their home may be better, what’s wrong with the neighborhood, what neighbors are bringing down the neighborhood…. and on top of it they are saying this in earshot of other open house attendees.

 These are just the ones stopping by because they saw the sign and they had some time to kill on their way to a family barbecue.
 They were just curious.